Universe, Galaxies, Milky Way galaxy, Solar System, Origin of Universe and Stages of Big Bang

-- A massive explosion occurs to this ball since 15000 million years and its components were scattered in space followed by continuous expansion and changing processes till now.
+- A massive explosion occurs to this ball for 15000 million years and its components were scattered in space followed by continuous expansion and changing processes till now.

-- Resulted from this explosion, all forms of matter. energy, space, and time.
+- As a result from this explosion, all forms of matter. energy, space, and time.

 Stages of the origin of the universe since the moment of Big Bang:

-- Through Big Bang: The gaseous ball from which the universe originated exploded and the process of expansion and changing started.
+- Through the Big Bang: The gaseous ball from which the universe originated exploded and the process of expansion and change started.

 - Within minutes after the explosion: The temperature becomes about 10000 million degrees.
 The atomic particles produced from the explosion merged together producing gaseous clouds of hydrogen and helium with a percentage of 75%: 25% respectively.
 These gases produce the galaxies, stars, and universe through millions of years.